bcicen/slackcat/README.md

 --- | ---
 --tee, -t | Print stdin to screen before posting --noop | Skip posting file to Slack.
-Useful for testing --channel, -c | Slack channel to post to
---filename, -n | Filename for upload.
+Useful for testing --channel, -c | Slack channel or group to post to --filename, -n | Filename for upload.
 Defaults to given filename or current timestamp if reading from stdin.